abhishekittu/java-driver/changelog/README.md

 <!-- Note: contrary to 3.x, insert new entries *first* in their section -->

 ### 4.5.0 (in progress)
+- [new feature] JAVA-2226: Provide user-friendly programmatic configuration for kerberos
 - [new feature] JAVA-2263: Add optional schema validation to the mapper

 ### 4.4.0